citruspay/citruspay-ios-sdk/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/README.md

 #### Using Library Binaries (manual way)
-+ Download the latest zip file from our [releases page](https://github.com/citruspay/citruspay-ios-sdk/releases/latest) or as a direct [download](https://github.com/citruspay/citruspay-ios-sdk/releases/download/3.0.0/CitrusPay-Framework.zip)
++ Download the latest zip file from our [releases page](https://github.com/citruspay/citruspay-ios-sdk/releases/latest) or as a direct [download](https://github.com/citruspay/citruspay-ios-sdk/releases/download/3.5.0/CitrusPay-Framework.zip)
 + Unzip the file
 + Or clone it
 ~~~{.m}
 $ git clone https://github.com/citruspay/citruspay-ios-sdk.git
 $ open citruspay-ios-sdk
 ~~~
-+ Drag CitrusPay-Framework folder into your existing Xcode project
++ Navigate to "Framework" folder & drag "core-sdk" folder into your existing Xcode project
 + In Xcode, go to your app's target settings.
 On the `Build Phases` tab, expand the `Link Binary With Libraries` section.
 + Include the following framework:
     - `CitrusPay.framework`